pauloxvcr/hybridtop/README.md

 For now the algorithms do not follow the python convention, this made the job easier.

-Some things I change the logic because a "literal" translation would not work.\n Some comments is still in portuguese.
+Some things I change the logic because a "literal" translation would not work.

+Some comments is still in portuguese.